-9TH ON-TRACK (HS) Aids in Meaningful Differentiation of Schools: ISBE will continue to convene a TAC to make amendments as additional data is available.
-Please Section 4.1(F) for a simulation of all indicators used in the meaningful differentiation of schools.
-Description: The on-track indicator identifies students as on-track if they earn at least five full-year course credits and no more than one semester F in a core course to the information of the semester f in a core course to the set of the set of in their first year of high school.
+Aids in Meaningful Differentiation of Schools: ISBE will continue to convene a TAC to make amendments as additional data is available.
+Please see Section 4.1(F) for a simulation of all indicators used in the meaningful differentiation of schools.
+9TH ON-TRACK (HS) Description: The on-track indicator identifies students as on-track if they earn at least five full-year course credits and no more than one semester F in a core course in their first year of high school.
 Definition: This metric is the percentage of first-time ninth-grade students who have earned at least five course credits without failing more than 0.5 course credits in their core subjects.
 For the purpose of this metric, core subjects include reading, math, science, and social studies.
-For more details on the specifics of how 9th Grade on Track is calculated, please see the Public Report Card Business Rules .
+For more details on the specifics of how 9th Grade on Track is calculated, please see the Public Report Card Business Rules.
 Scoring: A school or student group's 9th Grade On Track rate is scored according to the formula below.
-Indicator Points Formula: [(Percent On Track - 66.6) 3], with negative values rounded to 0, and a maximum score of 100 On-Track rates ≤ 66.6% are 0 points.
-Research: Research on the on-track indicator suggests that students are more than three and one-half times more likely to graduate from high school in four years than off-track students 75 .
+Indicator Points Formula: [(Percent On Track - 66.6) \ 3], with negative values rounded to 0, and a maximum score of 100 On-Track rates ≤ 66.6% are 0 points.
+Research: Research on the on-track indicator suggests that students are more than three and one-half times more likely to graduate from high school in four years than off-track students.
 The indicator is valuable because it is a more accurate predictor of graduation than students' previous achievement test scores or their background characteristics.
 Research has been conducted on its validity and predictive quality.
-76 Support for on-track as a metric came from many stakeholders outside of Chicago Public Schools (CPS); however, evidence that the indicator aids in meaningful differentiation of schools can be seen in its inclusion in the district's own School Quality Rating system 77 .
+76 Support for on-track as a metric came from many stakeholders outside of Chicago Public Schools (CPS); however, evidence that the indicator aids in meaningful differentiation of schools can be seen in its inclusion in the district's own School Quality Rating system.
 Aids in Meaningful Differentiation of Schools: ISBE will continue to convene a TAC to make amendments as additional data is available.
-Please Section 4.1(F) for a simulation of all indicators used in the meaningful differentiation of schools.
+Please see Section 4.1(F) for a simulation of all indicators used in the meaningful differentiation of schools.